-After third large quake near New Zealand, tsunami warning issued; tsunami watch in Hawaii
+After third large quake near New Zealand, tsunami concerns from South Pacific to Central America

-Tsunami waves of 10 feet or greater are possible in the Kermadec Islands, with 3 to 9 foot waves in French Polynesia.

-American Samoa, the Cook Islands, Fiji, New Zealand and the Pitcairn Islands can expect water levels fluctuating by up to three feet.
-A tsunami advisory was issued for American Samoa as well.
+American Samoa, the Cook Islands, Fiji, New Zealand and the Pitcairn Islands can expect water levels fluctuating a bit although a tsunami advisory previously issued for American Samoa was cancelled.

+Tsunami alerts were issued along the western coasts of South America and Central America, where tsunami waves of one to three feet are possible.
+That includes Chile, Mexico, Peru, Costa Rica, and a number of other countries.

+The National Tsunami Warning Center concluded that there was no tsunami risk for places like California, Oregon, Washington, British Columbia and Alaska.
+A tsunami watch which had been issued for Hawaii but was discontinued.

 A tsunami warning is in effect for New Zealand.
 The country’s National Emergency Management Agency tweeted “TSUNAMI WARNING issued following Kermadecs earthquake.”